andrew/ultimate-awesome/README.md

 - [awesome-metalsmith](https://github.com/metalsmith/awesome-metalsmith) - Resources and examples for Metalsmith.
 - [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.
 - [awesome-storj](https://github.com/storj/awesome-storj) - A curated list of projects, tools, and resources for Storj.
-- [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
 - [urban-and-regional-planning-resources](https://github.com/APA-Technology-Division/urban-and-regional-planning-resources) - Community list of data & technology resources concerning the built environment and communities. 🏙️🌳🚌🚦🗺️.
 - [awesome-danmaku](https://github.com/OpenDanmakuCommunity/awesome-danmaku) - A collaborative list of awesome danmaku resources. 开源弹幕资源列表。.
 - [Awesome-Multi-Task-Learning](https://github.com/WeiHongLee/Awesome-Multi-Task-Learning) - An up-to-date list of works on Multi-Task Learning.